d-carranza/dapponics-mixer/README.md

 Found a bug in the last testing, metadata creates correctly, but the images bugged.
 Image created does not correspond with metadata. _FIXED._

+**Notes 28**
+Testing2 was successful, I inputed the traits successfully and downloaded a collection of 10,000 unique images.
+No bugs noticed, worked smoothly.

 TODO: Improve the user feedback with noninvasive temporal alerts (for example when notifying about the inputed values are wrong of if the rarities have any mistake)